AndreiMoraru123/OAK-D-etector/README.md

 Which one of the two `MYRIAD` devices is the inference engine using?
 Whichever it finds first.
 You can specify the exact ID if you wanted.

-Now I can use my `exec_net` to infer on my input data:
+Then I can use my `exec_net` to infer on my input data:

 ```python
 exec_net.infer({'input': frame.unsqueeze(0).numpy()})  # inference on the camera frame.
 ```

 And that's it!

-The rest of the code if configuring the [pipeline](https://docs.luxonis.com/projects/api/en/latest/components/pipeline/):
+I can now configure the pipeline:

 ```python
  # Start defining a pipeline